This page provides information on EASA developments affecting the regulation of the operation at UK aerodromes.

 The CAA has compiled a list of UK licensed aerodromes that currently fall within the scope of EASA.

-Aerodrome regulations in the form of Implementing Rules (IR), Acceptable Means of Compliance (AMC) and Certification Specifications (CS) are currently being drafted and are expected to come into force on 1 January 2014.
+Aerodrome regulations in the form of Implementing Rules (IR), Acceptable Means of Compliance (AMC) and Certification Specifications (CS) are currently being drafted and are expected to come into force in January 2014.